Is this program right for you?

 Build the expertise to analyze and design systems that control all aspects of the distribution of water to meet the needs of humans and improve natural resource management.
 You also analyze and solve scientific and engineering questions through field methods, laboratory experiments, remote-sensing techniques, numerical and statistical modeling, and analytic approaches.

-With a master’s degree in Water Resources Engineering at UW-Madison, you develop strong quantitative skills in modeling, systems thinking, and sustainability science.
+With a Master of Science in Civil & Environmental Engineering and Water Resources Engineering option, you develop strong quantitative skills in modeling, systems thinking, and sustainability science.
 Graduate ready to succeed in consulting firms, federal and state laboratories and agencies, and municipal and county governments, and place yourself at the forefront of rapidly developing and world-changing innovations.

 What you Learn